 The challenge is severe for PMSE users as the spectrum remaining to them (470 – 694 Mhz) is congested with Digital TV Transmissions as broadcasters have also had to re-locate to it.
 PMSE uses the spectrum not taken by TV transmissions – so availability varies on a regional basis.

-Digital radio mic systems have helped some – these systems are more spectrum efficient, enabling a higher channel count in a given bandwidth.
+Digital radio mic systems are helping – these systems are more spectrum efficient, enabling a higher channel count in a given bandwidth.
 However digital in-ear systems are not emerging so quickly and for simultaneous use of digital radio mics and analogue in-ear systems careful planning and coordination are essential.